hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-08-24-gitlab-ci-variables-from-parameter-store.md

 }
 ```

-This policy is very allowing, which is a security concern.
-In order to make it
+This policy is overly permissive, which poses a security concern.
+To enhance
-more strict, we can specify by name all the secrets we want allow access to
+its strictness, we can specify the secrets to which we want to allow access by
-and, perhaps, add some condition to it (e.g. existance of specific tag).
+name.
+Additionally, we may consider adding conditions to the policy, such as
+requiring the existence of a specific tag.

 ```json
 {